antevens/boatcontrol/README.md

 * {INSERT_LINK_TO_MOUSER}

 ### Switches
+Onboard switches can be momentary or locking depending on preference and application.
+Typically one would use momentary switches for latching relays and locking switches for non-latching relays.*

+If for some reason locking switches are used with latching relays care must be taken since most latching relay coils can't withstand being energized for long periods and ideally should only be energized for less than a second*

+The onboard switches are primaraly for use in emergencies and debugging and while they do provide protection against powering more than one relay coil at the same time they do not restrict the time a coil is energized unlike the RJ45 or GPIO inputs.

-Onboard switches can be either momentary or locking depending on preference and application. **Be careful when using locking switches with latching relays since most latching relay coils can't withstand being energized for too long and ideally should only be energized for less than a second* All DPDT E3 series switches from Panasonic should work such as the ESB30 and ESB33 series, note that locking ESB30 switches can be converted to momentary operation very easily even after soldering.
+All DPDT E3 series switches from Panasonic should work such as the ESB30 and ESB33 series, note that locking ESB30 switches can be converted to momentary operation very easily even after soldering.

+*The only exception to this would be if a user wants to be able to physically disable a particular relay/circuit in which case two locking relays can be used, if both of them are engaged at the same time they will prevent all signals from reaching a latching relay behind them and at the same time prevent each other from energizing the relay.

 ### Circuit breakers

-Schurter makes a
-mix and match

-Keep in mind that there is no requirement to fully populate the board and a partially populated board is a great way to plan for future expansions given that the board is field servicable.
+The Schurter T9-818 breakers are  available in 3-15A current ratings and can handle up to 48VDC and up to 240VAC.

+The main board has a total of 32 breakers in 3 bank configurations, the board can be outfitted with any configuration of breakers as long as the total does not exceed 60A per bank or if a bank exceeds 60A then it should be protected by an external 60A AC or DC breaker.

 ### The main (base) board layout includes sockets/circuits for: